 Patrick is the Chair of boards’ consultancy Boardelta and of ESSA (Education Sub Saharan Africa) – and founder of Warwick in Africa.
-Patrick's executive career was in Chemicals and Private Equity, where he was a member of international investor 3i Group plc's Operating Committee.
+His executive career was in Chemicals and Private Equity, where he was a member of international investor 3i Group plc's Operating Committee.

 Peter has had a varied career with EY, working with clients across a number of sectors.
 He is currently a Partner based in Edinburgh, although spends a lot of time on the road in London, Manchester, Nottingham and over in India.

 Away from EY, Peter has been a trustee of the Prince’s Teaching Institute for over 10 years and has also worked as an advisor to the Audit and Risk Committee of Big Society Capital.

 Rebecca is Global Chief Learning and Culture Officer for Interbrand.
 She heads up the Interbrand Academy – a global centre of excellence in learning and development, in collaboration with partners including Microsoft, Harvard Business School and UCL.
 As Global Luxury Sector lead, she is involved with the Best Global Brands study and has worked across all industries, with clients including Burberry, LEGO and LVMH.